BrendanGasparin/SERVERTRON/README.md

 I am creating an instance called SERVERTRON-1 on a 64GB RAM mini-PC.

-Here are the project [docs/](docs/overview.md).
+Here are the project [docs](docs/overview.md).

 ## Goals
-The goals of Project: SERVERTRON are to create a Proxmox installation running Linux containers and virtual machines and to document and make the process as replicable as possible.
+The goals of Project: SERVERTRON are to create a Proxmox VE host layer installation running Linux containers and virtual machines.
+The process will be documented and represented with Infrastructure as Code to make it as replicable as possible.

 This will include the following containers or VMs:
 - Web server with WordPress sites accessible over the Internet.